 It’s an incredible engineering marvel that deftly strikes a delicate tango between filtering and cooling the vapor, and ensuring the hit doesn’t become stale and flat.

-A silicone rig is a rig that’s made out of silicone.
-Dumbass.
-Just kidding.
-But really though, don’t think that glass is the only option you have for a quality rig.
+Don’t think that glass is the only option you have for a quality rig.
 A silicone rig is great because it’s pretty much impervious to impact damage, and it is also malleable.
-This means it’s great for traveling and storing, because it can bend in pretty much and direction possible (just like your girlfriend at my house last night).
+This means it’s great for traveling and storing.

 Electronic/electric dab rigs are basically robots that dab for you.
 All you have to do is load it up and suck it out.
 One of the biggest advantages of an e-rig is that instead of having to guess how hot you’ve heated your nail, you can simply dial in a specific temperature down to quite literally the nth degree.

 This is another thing that comes down to both personal preference and practice.
 As I mentioned, heating a nail manually with a butane torch requires a certain element of guesswork and experience.

 High temp dabbing, medium temp dabbing, and low temp dabbing will get you a different dabbing experience, and it really depends on what you’re looking for.

 High temp dabbing is done above 400 degrees Fahrenheit.
 This will maximize the potency of the dab, but you will sacrifice flavor.
 Low temp dabbing is the inverse— that’s done lower than 300 degrees F, and savors more flavor at the expense of potency.

 Medium temp dabbing is a nice middle of the road option, and can be done between, you guessed it, 300-400 degrees Fahrenheit.